Scomadi: Management/Ownership change and New factory

 In 2019, after some difficult financial times, Scomadi saw a change in management.
 The company since the start had been British owned.
 Following financial challenges, the management structure was changed.
-This saw the involvement of two firms, Minor International and CT Engineering.
+This saw the involvement of two firms, Minor International and CT Automotive.
 Minor International is a leisure brand specialist, and CT Automotive is a component manufacturer.
 CT Automotive in particular, bought the double effect of bringing components manufacture into the process, as well as being able to utilise their distribution channels.
 Founder Frank Sanderson and his wife moved to Thailand to continue involvement, with Frank continuing to work on development and technical innovation.

 A new factory was built for Scomadi in Pattaya in Thailand in 2020, in the national "Bike Hub" area, with famous motorcycle marques Triumph, Ducati and Harley Davidson.
 This is a state of the art assembly factory with an advanced assembly line that can pump out a scooter every 20 minutes.

 Controversy with Royal Alloy Scooters

-Scomadi scooters were originally manufactured in China by Hanway Motors who initially productionised the Scomadi 3D CAD designs.
+Following the move to large scale production, Scomadi scooters were manufactured in China by Hanway Motors who initially productionised the Scomadi 3D CAD designs.
 After many delays, they brought the 50 cc to market in 2015.
 This was followed by the 125 cc then the 200cc TL models.

 A court case later ensued where Hanway claimed to have contributed more to the project than the brand owners thought fair.